Hydrospheredata/mist/README.md

 ##Configuration

 Mist creates and orchestrates Apache Spark contexts automatically.
 All created contexts have their own name.
 Every job is run in a namespace.
-By default when you request to run a job the first time, mist creates a namespace and new Spark context.
-The second request will use the created namespace so the context will be alive while mist is running.
-This behavior can be changed in the configuration file: `mist.contextSetting.onstart` allows you to specify namespaces which must be run on start; `disposable` setting kills context right after using it.
+By default when you request a job to run the first time, mist creates a namespace and new Spark context.
+The second request will use the created namespace so the context will be alive while Mist is running.
+This behavior can be changed in the configuration file: `mist.contextSetting.onstart` allows you to specify namespaces which must be run on start; `disposable` setting kills the context right after using it.
 You can set up options either for all contexts (`mist.contextDefault`) or for individual contexts (`mist.context.<namespace>`).

 Configuration files are in [HOCON format](https://github.com/typesafehub/config/blob/master/HOCON.md)